 WP5 focuses on deploying novel tools and methodologies to be used for the quality monitoring process.
-To support AR functionalities a set of files pertaining the operators' activity during the execution of a task at the production line of each pilot are/will be collected.
-These datasets won't contain any contact details about the operators but information concerning the motion activities and health related data (e.g. heart rate), therefore the principles of the ethics and legal framework will be applied.
-Moreover technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use will be adopted.
+To support AR functionalities a set of files pertaining the operators' activity during the execution of a task at the production line of each pilot are collected.
+These datasets do not contain any contact details about the operators but information concerning the motion activities and health related data (e.g., heart rate), therefore the principles of the ethics and legal framework will be applied.
+Moreover technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use have been adopted.

 Task No Task Name Responsible Related Datasets

 WP5_1 activity_recognition_TELEVES

 WP5_2 activity_recognition_KLEEMANN

 WP5_3 activity_recognition_MICROSEMI

 WP5_11 Gesture_recognition_KLEEMANN

 WP5_12 Gesture_recognition_TELEVES

 WP5_13 Gesture_recognition_MICROSEMI

 T5.1 Perception techniques for operator-machine interaction CERTH WP5_5 instance segmentation_KLEEMANN

 WP5_6 instance segmentation_TELEVES

 WP5_7 instance segmentation_MICROSEMI

 WP5_8 Pose_estimation_KLEEMANN

 WP5_9

 Pose_estimation_TELEVES

 WP5_10

 Pose_estimation_MICROSEMI

 WP5_14 EgoGesture Dataset

 WP5_15 SyntheticEgoGesture Dataset

 T5.2 Augmented reality interface and visual analytics FORTH N/A

-T5.3 Wearable de YBQ WP5_4 Contact Details T5.4 On-the-fly configuration • (re)- FORTH N/A
+T5.3 Wearable devices for real-time assistance on the production line YBQ WP5_4 Contact Details

+T5.4 On-the-fly production (re)- configuration techniques FORTH N/A

 Overview

 Dataset ID WP5_1

 Dataset Title activity_recognition_TELEVES

 Work Package WP5

 Task / Deliverable

 Partner(s) TELEVES

 Data Type Derived, Synthetic data

 Format Not yet finalized

 Details

 Description A set of files pertaining the operators' activity during the execution of a task at the production line.
 Data planned to be collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
 An activity recognition model will be trained in order to understand the operator's task at a given time and provide the contextual information to DSS based on the operator's viewpoint and current activity.

 Data Size Not yet finalized

-Status Planned
+Status Established

 Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
-Specifically for TELEVES speed up operators decision process and interaction with machine etc.
+Specifically, for TELEVES speed up operators decision process and interaction with machine etc.

 Use beyond OPTIMAI N/A

 Open Data

-Is the data open?
+ls the data open?
 No

+ls the data open?
+Explanation No N/A

+-

 Explanation N/A

+Explanation Storage location N/A In a server inside CERTH facilities

+Explanation Storage location Who N/A In a server inside CERTH facilities Nikolaos Dimitriou (CERTH)

+Explanation Storage location Who Metadata N/A In a server inside CERTH facilities Nikolaos Dimitriou (CERTH) N/A

-In a server inside CERTH facilities
+Explanation Storage location Who Metadata How N/A In a server inside CERTH facilities Nikolaos Dimitriou (CERTH) N/A Software, CNN models N/A

-Storage location

-Personal Data Yes the dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of the context of the project.
+Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.